z3h4/useful-commands/Javascript/react.md

 - This file contains bunch of settings for telling the Typescript compiler how to compile our code to Javascript.

-## `React.StrictMode`

-- This is one of the built in components of React.
-- It does not have a visual representation.
-- It's purpose is to identify potential problems.

 ## Component

 - At the heart of all react applications are components.